w3c/ColorWeb-CG/hdr-big-picture.md

 Exactly how HDR the screen is, what its HDR headroom is, however, is not query-able.

-## Security and privacy

-The headroom-parameterized approach is designed to enable HDR without exposing any user fingerprinting vectors to the web.

 ## Examples

 The question of "how would I use these APIs" often comes up.